Alysa Liu: 2019–20 season: World Junior bronze and Junior Grand Prix Final silver

 Liu won the silver medal at the 2019–20 Junior Grand Prix Final behind Russia's Kamila Valieva and ahead of Daria Usacheva, also of Russia.
 A little over two points separated the first and fourth-place skaters in the short program.
 Liu placed first in the short program with a triple Axel-triple toe combination and 71.09 points, a little over a one-point lead.
-Although her jumps were the most difficult in her long program and she successfully completed six triple jumps, both her quadruple Lutzes and a triple Axel were judged underrotated, and she fell on her opening triple Axel, placing her second in the free skate and second overall.
+Although her jumps were the most difficult in her long program and she successfully completed six triple jumps, both her quadruple Lutzes and a triple Axel were judged under rotated, and she fell on her opening triple Axel, placing her second in the free skate and second overall.
 She told reporters afterward, "I think I should have only done one quad, but I really wanted to go for it just for the fun of it".

 Liu was age-ineligible to compete in international senior-level competitions but was named to the 2020 World Junior Championships team alongside Starr Andrews and Lindsay Thorngren.
 She came into her first World Junior Championships ranked third in the world among juniors; ultimately, she placed third, behind Valieva and Usacheva.
 She came in fourth after her short program; according to ESPN, she did not "skate nearly as well at the past two national championships", and lost points for an under-rotation and negative grade of execution, but she successfully completed a triple Axel-triple toe loop combination jump, earning 67.52 points.
-In her solid long program, Liu earned the second-highest technical score, with 137.31 points, came in third place in the long program and earned a cumulative score of 204.83 points.
-She under-rotated her opening triple Axel and fell on her quadruple Lutz but successfully landed a triple Axel and six more triple jumps and earned level-four spins and footwork.
+In her solid long program, Liu earned the second-highest technical score, with 137.31 points, came in third place in the long program, and earned a cumulative score of 204.83 points.
+She under-rotated her opening triple Axel and fell on her quadruple Lutz, but successfully landed a triple Axel and six more triple jumps and earned level-four spins and footwork.

-Following the season, Liu's father decided that he no longer wanted his daughter to continue working with longtime coach, Laura Lipetsky.
-Rather, he decided that she would instead begin working with Phillip DiGuglielmo and Massimo Scali, the latter of whom she had started working with in 2019.
+After the season, Liu's father switched from coach Laura Lipetsky to Phillip DiGuglielmo and Massimo Scali, the latter of whom she had started working with in 2019.
 Liu announced this change on June 22, 2020.
-She also stated that she would remain in Oakland, California, as well as begin working with Canadian coaches, Lori Nichol and Lee Barkell through video conferences and occasional travels to their base in Toronto, Canada.
+She also said she would remain in Oakland and work with Canadian coaches Lori Nichol and Lee Barkell through video conferences and occasional travels to their base in Toronto, Canada.